Topological State Transfer through Effective Boundary-Mode Channels: Periodic Superconducting qubit chains

 \subsection{Qubit chain with fixed coupling strength}

-As schematically shown in ~\figref{fig:systemA}, we first study the case that the qubits are directly coupled to each other, that is, $2L$ identical gap-tunable flux qubits in the chain are directly coupled to each other through their mutual inductance via $\epsilon$-loops.
+As schematically shown in ~\figref{fig:systemA}, the qubits in the chain can be directly coupled to each other, that is, $2N$ identical gap-tunable flux qubits in the chain are directly coupled to each other through their mutual inductance via $\epsilon$-loops.
 We assume that each qubit is only coupled to its nearest neighbors, the coupling strength between $j$th and $(j+1)$th qubits can be obtained by $J = MI_{pj}I_{p(j+1)}$.
 Here $M$ is the mutual inductance between the $j$th and $(j+1)$th qubit loops, $I_{pj}$ and $I_{p(j+1)}$ are the current circulating main loops of the $j$th and $(j+1)$th qubits.
 Projecting $J$ onto the eigenstates of the $j$th and $(j+1)$th qubits, i.e., the states $|g\rangle_{j}$, $|g\rangle_{j+1}$, $|e\rangle_{j}$, and $|e\rangle_{j+1}$, we can obtain the coupled Hamiltonian, which includes the longitudinal coupling term $\sigma_j^z\sigma_{j+1}^z$ with the coefficient $g^{zz}_{j,j+1}$, transverse coupling term $\sigma_j^x\sigma_{j+1}^x$ with the coefficient $g^{xx}_{j,j+1}$ , and cross coupling terms, e.g., $\sigma_j^x\sigma_{j+1}^z$ with the coefficient $g^{xz}_{j,j+1}$.
 Detailed analysis in the Appendix shows that the interaction via the main loops only results in transverse coupling when the qubits work at the optimal point, while the coefficients $g^{zz}_{j,j+1}$ and $g^{zx}_{j,j+1}$ of the longitudinal and cross couplings are zero.

 To make the qubit have long coherence, we assume that all gap-tunable qubits in the chain work at the optimal point in the following discussions, then there is only transverse coupling between the qubits.
 As shown in the Appendix, the coupling coefficient $g^{xx}_{j,j+1}$ of the transverse coupling between the $j$th and $(j+1)$th qubits is written as $g^{xx}_{j,j+1}=Mg^j_{\epsilon,\bot} g^{j+1}_{\epsilon,\bot}$, with $g^j_{\epsilon,_\bot}={_{j}\langle e|I_{pj}|g\rangle}_j$ and $g^{(j+1)}_{\epsilon,_\bot}={_{j+1}\langle e|I_{p(j+1)}|g\rangle}_{j+1}$.
 To create alternating coupling pattern as schematically shown in~\figref{fig:system}, the spacings between the qubits need to be varied respectively in order to alter $M$.
 This is experimentally accessible with current technology of the superconducting qubit circuits.
 The qubit chain is fabricated such that $a\equiv g^{xx}_{(2m-1),2m}$ and $b\equiv g^{xx}_{2m,(2m+1)}$ with $m=1,\,2,\cdots, L$.
 We note that $b=0$ when $m=L$.
 Then, the Hamiltonian of the coupled-qubit chain can be written as